dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/user-guide.md

 ## Installation

-Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the installer.
-The installer includes a free trial license valid for 30 days.
+Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+The package includes a free trial license valid for 30 days.

 ## Getting Started: Hello World

 1. Start Visual Studio and create a new Win32 Console Application in C++.
-Let's name it `BarcodeReadDemo_CPP`.

 2. Add Dynamsoft Label Recognition headers and libs in `DLRHelloWorld.cpp`.
    ```cpp